 a9s PostgreSQL Manual Logical Backup Recovery

-This document describes shortly how to manually restore a logical backup on a PostgreSQL deployment in another site.
+This document briefly describes how to manually restore a logical backup on a PostgreSQL deployment on another site.

 Requirements